dydxprotocol/v4-documentation/pages/validators/full_node_streaming.md

 // the full node GRPC stream.
 message StreamOrderbookFill {
   // Clob match.
 Provides information on which orders were matched
   // and the type of order.
-Fill amounts here are relative.
   ClobMatch clob_match = 1;

   // All orders involved in the specified clob match.
 Used to look up